stevematney/redgreenunittests/README.md

 Just put the `redgreenunittest` folder in this project in a Python project.
 Or in your virtualenv site-packages folder.
 Just shove it right in there and reference it by importing it.
 Like this:

     import redgreenunittest

+If you do want to use it as a direct replacement for unittest without doing any extra work, you can just import like this:

+    import redgreenunittest as unittest

 BUT WHAT ABOUT DJANGO?!
 ===